AI ethics officer: the hiring guide everyone gets wrong

 A proper ai ethics officer job description should start with governance architecture, not personality traits.

 Here’s what that means practically.
 The ethics officer chairs a cross-functional AI governance board with representatives from legal, compliance, engineering, product, HR, and security.
 This board has formal authority to approve or reject AI deployments based on ethical review.
+60% of enterprises are expected to establish AI ethics boards by end of 2026 according to industry projections - but establishing a board means nothing without giving it real authority.

 Wharton’s research on AI accountability emphasizes that this isn’t just about stopping bad things.
 It’s about creating systems where every AI release gets stress-tested for unintended consequences before it ships.
 The ethics officer owns this process.